How to measure finger and hand range of motion

 In the Goniometer app, fingers use a two-placement method suited to small bones: set zero with the phone laid along the back of the bone before the joint, then lay it the same way along the bone after the joint and flex — the total rotation is the joint angle.
 The app then computes Total Active Motion per digit automatically.
 Peer-reviewed research supports smartphone finger goniometry as reliable as the universal goniometer — see the accuracy evidence.

 Measure the hand on your iPhone.
 Goniometer guides every finger and thumb joint in flexion and extension, computes Total Active Motion automatically, and shows the AAOS normal range beside every reading — free to measure.
+Readings save to patient profiles and export as PDF or CSV reports, and patient data stays encrypted on the device.
 Download Goniometer on the App Store.

 Frequently asked questions